tylerdolezal/hybrid_MCMD/TUTORIAL.md

 ```plaintext
 surface: None or a list of tuples [('O', 'hexagonal'), ...]
 ```
 Defines `adsorbate` and `surface geometry`.
-Set to `surface geometry` to `None` if adsorbate is already adsorbed.
+Set `surface geometry` to `None` if adsorbate is already adsorbed.
 Set `surface` to `None` if interstitial adsorption and inward diffusion is not being studied.
 Example:
 - [`('O', 'hexagonal')`]: A sheet of oxygen (`O`) placed above a hexagonal surface.
 - The logic accepts either `hexagonal` or `square`.
 **Important Notes:**